jaywyawhare/Hangman/README.md

 ## Usage

+- Normal usage :
     1. Run the game

         ```bash
         python main.py
         ```

     2. The game will generate a random word and the player will have to guess the word.

+- API usage :
+    1. Run the API

+        ```bash
+        python api.py
+        ```

+    2. The API will be running on `http://localhost:5000/`.
+You can use the API to play the game or to get the word.

+## API Endpoints

+- `/word` [GET]: This endpoint will return a random word.
+- `/hangman` [GET]: This endpoint will return the current state of the game.
+It will return the word, the current state of the word, the attempts left, and the status of the game.
+- `/hangman` [POST]: This endpoint will take a letter as input and will return the updated state of the game.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.